aramis-lab/clinicadl/docs/Train/Share.md

 !!! warning "Sharing limitations"
-    Depending on the data, you can not be authorized to share all the MAPS, because it includes TSV files with patient informations.
+    Depending on the data, you can not be authorized to share all the MAPS, because it includes TSV files with patient information.

 ## `push` - Push your MAPS to Hugging Face

 ### Description

-This commnandline will create a new repository in Hugging face or update the repository with the given name.
+This commandline will create a new repository in Hugging face or update the repository with the given name.

 ### Running the task